Invoking iperf3

 -w, --window n[KMGT]

-set socket buffer size / window size.
-This value gets sent to
+Set t he socket buffer size / window size.
+This value gets sent

-the server and used on that side too; on both sides this option
+to the server and used on that side too; on both sides this op-

-sets both the sending and receiving socket buffer sizes.
-This
+tion sets both the sending and receiving socket buffer sizes.

-option can be used to set (indirectly) the maximum TCP window
+This option can be used to set (indirectly) the maximum TCP win-

-size.
-Note that on Linux systems, the effective maximum window
+dow size.
+Note that on Linux systems, the effective maximum

-size is approximately double what is specified by this option
+window size is approximately double what is specified by this

-(this behavior is not a bug in iperf3 but a "feature" of the
+option.
+This behavior is not a bug in iperf3 but a feature of

 -M, --set-mss n

-set TCP/SCTP maximum segment size (MTU - 40 bytes)
+Set the TCP/SCTP maximum segment size (MTU - 40 bytes).

 -N, --no-delay